 Layered tart with jam: or how to make your father's forbidden dream come true.
-Eat a tart that has three other tarts inside, basically the "tartary matrioska".
+Eat a tart that has three other tarts inside, in practice the “tarts matryoshka”.
 Jokes aside, layered tart, that surely you have already seen around on the web or on social media, it is really good and simple to prepare.
 Perfect to start turning on the oven again in these first days of October and autumn, so as to get used to it slowly at the dessert of the weekend.

 Tips for a perfect layered tart

 I used my classic recipe from SHORT PASTRY, made with butter, to which I added a teaspoon of baking powder.
 This is because a slight leavening will allow the inner layers of the cake to become lighter and, Consequently, to cook better.
 Don't go overboard, though, with yeast, because otherwise the surface of the cake being cooked, brewing, it will change shape losing the beautiful shape you have given it.